Medical expert of the article

 Symptoms

-- Enophthalmos with scirrhous tumors.
+- Enophthalmos in scirrhous tumors.

-- Chronic inflammatory process in orbit.
+- Chronic inflammatory process in the orbit.

 Diagnostics

-- hormonal studies on tissue samples can be used to develop specific hormone therapy for hormone-dependent tumors.
+- Hormonal studies on tissue samples can be used to develop specific hormone therapy for hormone-dependent tumors.

 What do need to examine?